 How did you first get involved with acting?

 I started modelling when I was seven and I realised I enjoyed being in front of the camera and when I was nine I asked to go along to a TV audition in Prague where we were living at the time.
-It was for Legends series two with Sean Bean.
+It was for Legends Series 2 with Sean Bean.
 My little brother, Theo, came with me and we were cast as brothers in it.

 How has your time been on stage with Harry Potter and the Cursed Child?